 Skip to content

-Virtual interactions can allow youth programs to reach to wider audiences and engage participants in creative and effective ways.
-However, online interactions pose new and different risks to youth which must be considered in program design and implementation.
+Online, or technology based interactions can allow youth programs to reach to wider audiences and engage participants in creative and effective ways.
+However, they also pose unique risks to youth which must be factored into program design and implementation.

 Program planning guidance

-On August 26, 2020 the UW Privacy Office issued Privacy Guidelines for Engaging Youth Online, which outlines allowable use of technology with youth.
-Youth programs must use this guidance to understand what UW technologies are available to them based on the types of interactions they are having with youth and the current licensing agreements in place.
-The Engaging youth virtually FAQs provide additional information about specific UW technologies, including Canvas, G Suite, Microsoft Office 365, Panopto, and Zoom.
+Review the UW Privacy Office’s Privacy Guidelines for Engaging Youth Online.
+This guidance outlines the expectations and parameters of using technology with youth.
+The Engaging youth virtually FAQs provide additional details about specific UW technologies, including Canvas, G Suite, Microsoft Office 365, Panopto, and Zoom.

-In addition to the above, programs should also understand and abide by:
+In addition, programs should also understand and abide by:

 Use only communication tools that adhere to the Privacy Guidelines for Engaging Youth Online.
 See the Engaging youth virtually FAQs for examples of allowable use cases for various youth-involved activities.